Owen-Splat/LAS-Randomizer/README.md

 - Enemy Randomization is a very early work in progress.
 No logic, and needed kills are left vanilla

 ### Special Thanks:
-- Glan: For creating the earlier builds of this randomizer and always helping answer any questions
+- Glan: For creating the original early builds of the randomizer and answering any questions I had
 - Br00ty: For always playtesting early dev builds and for work on maptracker for newer rando versions
 - EDL666: For being an awesome friend who has been thoroughly reporting on bugs and feedback
 - And everyone who has played this randomizer: Seeing people enjoy themselves playing this makes the time I've spent working on this feel worth it :)